Azure/azure-iot-sdk-csharp/provisioning/Samples/device/X509Sample/readme.md

 `powershell .\GenerateTestCertificate.ps1`

+You can optionally pass the DeviceID and generated certificate validity duration to the powershell script:

+`powershell .\GenerateTestCertificate.ps1 -deviceName "iothubx509device1" -certificateValidityInYears 10`

 The script will prompt for a PFX password.
 The same password must be used when running the sample.

 In your Device Provisioning Service go to "Manage enrollments" and select "Individual Enrollments".